-Across the Federation we understand that personalised learning is key to a child's success.
+At Marshland Primary Academy we understand that personalised learning is key to a child's success.
 Specific strategies and interventions put in place will be personalised and relevant to the child's own particular needs.
 These strategies will be recorded with the child's SEN Support Plan.
 As part of this process, we seek the child's voice, as well as that of the parents, whose support is vital in achieving progress and maintaining it.